Tennis Courts in India

-The tennis court is rectangular in shape - 78 feet long and 27 feet wide.
+The tennis court is rectangular - 78 feet long and 27 feet wide.
 The court is divided into two equal halves courtesy a net suspended from a cord or metal cable whose diameter shouldn't exceed 0.8 cm.
 The ends of the cord are attached to the top of two posts, the diameter of which should not exceed 15 cm.
 Also, the posts should not be more than 2.5 cm above the top of the net cord.
-Centres of the post are 3 feet outside the court on both sides while the height of the posts is such that the top of the cord or metal cable is 3 feet 6 inches above the ground.
+The Centres of the post are 3 feet outside the court on both sides while the height of the posts is such that the top of the cord or metal cable is 3 feet 6 inches above the ground.
 A tennis court has sidelines plus a baseline at the end.
 A line that is 21ft from the net and parallel to the net decides the service area.
 As per the rule, if any ball hits the line, it counts as in.

-Different forms of Tennis
+Different Forms of Tennis in India

 There are two main forms of the tennis: Singles and Doubles.
 The opposition players stand at the two ends of the net and use a racket to hit the tennis ball.
 The players have to try and hit the ball back into the opposition's court before it bounces for a second time.
 The ball has to be hit above the net but should land inside the opponent's court.
 In case none of the above happens, the other player wins a point.

 The players have to try and win maximum number of points, games and sets so that he or she ends up victorious.
 In order to win a set, the players need to win six games and lead by two clear games.
 E.g.: You win a set if you are leading 6-4 or 7-5.
 In case the score line is 6-6, then a tiebreak is held to decide the result of the set.